 (2) This Article shall apply to the right to practise before the Federal Court or the Court of Appeal when sitting in the States of Sabah and Sarawak and entertaining proceedings on appeal from the High Court in Sabah and Sarawak or a judge thereof or proceedings under Clause (2) of Article 128 for the determination of a question which has arisen in proceedings before the High Court in Sabah and Sarawak or a subordinate court in the State of Sabah or Sarawak.

 The Advocates Ordinance is an old law passed in 1953 by the British Colonial Government.
-Sometime in 1997, the Sabah Law Organization began its efforts to propose comprehensive amendments to improve the Advocates Ordinance.
-In 2012, Sabah Law Organization’s efforts gathered further pace when the Federal Attorney-General’s Chambers intended to amend the Advocates Ordinance to introduce provisions on liberalising legal services.
+Sometime in 1997, the Sabah Law Society began its efforts to propose comprehensive amendments to improve the Advocates Ordinance.
+In 2012, Sabah Law Society’s efforts gathered further pace when the Federal Attorney-General’s Chambers intended to amend the Advocates Ordinance to introduce provisions on liberalising legal services.

 On 18 October 2016, after much debate the Advocates (Sabah)(Amendment) Bill 2016 was passed in the Dewan Rakyat.
 On 20 December 2016, the Dewan Negara had passed the Bill as well.
 The Bill received Royal Assent and was published in the Federal Gazette on 20 March 2017.